Mohit-Jagudi/Img-Rename-and-Sorting/README.md

 # Smart Image Renamer

+Smart Image Renamer is a Python-based command-line tool designed to efficiently rename and organize image files in bulk.
+The tool allows users to rename images with custom formats, avoid duplicates, and optionally move files to a new folder.
 ## Problem Statement

 Managing large numbers of images manually is time-consuming and inefficient.
 Users often face issues like inconsistent naming, duplicate files, and poor organization.

-## Project Description

-Smart Image Renamer is a Python-based command-line tool designed to efficiently rename and organize image files in bulk.
-The tool allows users to rename images with custom formats, avoid duplicates, and optionally move files to a new folder.

 ## Objective